Methods for teaching

 Testing would also be considered production,

-it requires production of language
+especially if it requires production of language

 elements in new configurations.